The label that discovered Joey Beltram, Derrick May, Aphex Twin, James Black and Lone, as told by owner Renaat Vandepapaliere.

 Insane or not, Renaat was about to uncover another trove of timeless compositions, James Blake.
 "James, in his live sets, in the beginning, really blew me away," he explains.
 "He was so impressive.
 But I liked him because he was a very nice, simple, educated guy.
 And now he's a star.
 Now I have to write a postcard, "Happy Christmas, I'll see you in maybe 2018!"

-Since then, R&S and its housier imprint Apollo have been fearless in their programming, eschewing genre boundaries entirely in expanding the catalogue to include essential listening like Pariah, Blawan, Vondelpark, and what has to be the crown jewel of the current roster: Lone.
-His album "Airglow Fires" will undoubtedly be plastered all over Best of 2014 lists, and it's just another release in a long history of provocative and enduring releases that have become the R&S hallmark.
+Since that point, R&S and it's housier imprint Apollo have been fearless in their programming, eschewing genre boundaries entirely in expanding the catalogue to include essential listening like Pariah, Blawan, Vondelpark, and what has to be the crown jewel of the current roster: Lone.
+His album "Airglow Fires" will undoubtedly be plastered all over Best of 2014 lists, and it's just another in a long history of provocative and enduring releases that have become the R&S hallmark.

 Jemayel Khawaja wrote this - @JemayelK